 How do I tell my boss I need help at work?

-Tips and Examples for How to Politely Ask for Help in Email
+Key Tips for How to Politely Ask for Help in Email

 - Remember that the written word cannot be erased or taken back, so proofread your email carefully.